-Eq. (\ref{eq:-3}) shows that diffusiophoresis occurs even in the absence of an interfacial potential interaction and predicts motion towards higher bulk solute concentration, as shown in Fig. \ref{fig:-5}a), with speeds of $\sim 0.1-1\,\mu\text{m/s}$ based on typical parameter values.
-This behavior can be understood intuitively: As the solute cannot diffuse through the colloid, it accumulates on the side of the colloid facing the bulk solute flux and depletes from the other side.
-The induced osmotic pressure gradient then drives a local fluid flow towards lower bulk solute concentration, thus pulling the colloid in the opposite direction.
-Under the same bulk gradient $\nabla n^b$, one may alternatively consider an active colloid with a perfectly absorbing surface, such that the boundary condition for solute diffusion changes from $\nabla n^r\cdot\hat{\bm r}=0$ to $n^r=0$ at the colloidal surface, as shown in Fig. \ref{fig:-5}b).
-In this case, one obtains $\nabla_1\delta\Pi =\chi_{\left[R,\,\infty\right]}R^3/r^3\left(3\hat{\bm r}\hat{\bm r}-\bm I\right)\cdot k_B T\nabla n^b$, which instead produces a colloidal velocity
+Eq. (\ref{eq:-3}) predicts diffusiophoretic motion towards higher bulk solute concentration in the absence of interfacial potential interactions, as shown in Fig. \ref{fig:-5}a), with speeds of $\sim 0.1-1\,\mathring\mu\text{m/s}$ based on typical parameter values.
+This behaviour can be understood intuitively: As the solute cannot diffuse through the colloid, it accumulates on the side of the colloid facing the bulk solute flux and depletes from the other side.
+The induced osmotic pressure gradient $\nabla\delta\Pi$ then drives a local fluid flow towards lower bulk solute concentration, while the colloid is pushed in the opposite direction.
+Under the same bulk condition, one may alternatively consider a chemically active colloid with a perfectly absorbing surface, by instead imposing the boundary condition $\Pi=0$ at the colloidal surface, as shown in Fig. \ref{fig:-5}b).
+In this case, one has $\bm{\mathcal F}_\text{ph}=\left(\bm I-3\hat{\bm r}\hat{\bm r}\right)R^3/r^3\cdot k_B T\nabla n_k^\text{b}$, which produces a diffusiophoretic velocity given by

-corresponding to colloidal motion towards lower bulk solute concentration.
-This example demonstrates that phoretic motion is not only highly sensitive to interfacial potential interactions, but also to interfacial boundary conditions, whose variations can reverse the direction of colloidal motion under identical bulk conditions.